Messecenter Herning: MCH Arena Herning

 A part of the Vision 2025 expansion, the football stadium is home to the FC Midtjylland and can seat up to 11,800 spectators.
 The stadium began construction on 2 April 2003 and opened on 27 March 2004 as the MCH Stadion Herning.
 In August 2004, Scandinavian Airlines purchased the rights to the arena, changing its name to the SAS Arena.
 It became the first sponsored football stadium in Denmark's history.
 In 2009, the stadium's name was changed to MCH Arena Herning.
 The arena includes a restaurant, VIP lounge, sky boxes and a separate stand for fans.

 Hall M

 Another venture for the Vision 2025 plan, Hall M is Denmark's largest column-free exhibition hall.
 The hall was opened in 2004 and has hosted the Dansk Varmblods Gallashow, badminton tournaments and business receptions.
 The venue is also used a concert arena, having hosted Ozzy Osbourne, Bob Dylan and Beyoncé Knowles.
 The venue can host up to 9,100 guests.

-MCH Outdoor Arena
+CH Outdoor Arena

 Added in 2009, the arena is a concert venue with a capacity of over 50,000 spectators.
 The arena was added in hopes of bringing music festivals to the area.
 It has hosted concerts by Genesis, Coldplay and Bruce Springsteen and the E Street Band.